 - JFKLancer: The online home of the largest network on independent JFK researchers who built and expanded the historical record of the assassination.

-- Citizens for Truth About the Kennedy Assassination (CTKA): A hub for conspiracy-minded researchers that is strong on reviews of recent JFK books and obituaries of people involved in the JFK story.
+- Kennedys and King (Formerly CTKA): A hub for conspiracy-minded researchers that is strong on reviews of recent JFK books and obituaries of people involved in the JFK story.

 - JFK Countercoup.
 Bill Kelly’s blog provides running commentary on new evidence related to the assassination with an emphasis on what can be done about it.

 - The Grassy Knoll Witnesses: This Facebook page focuses on the witnesses who said that gunshots came from in front of the motorcade, testimony that any account of the assassination must explain.